alexsniffin/go-api-example/README.md

         created_on TIMESTAMP NOT NULL
     )
     ```
+   Otherwise, if `Database.CreateTable` is true, it will automatically create the table.
-4. Run main `make runLocal`
+5. Run main `make runLocal`
-5. `ctrl+c` to send interrupt signal and gracefully shutdown
+6. `ctrl+c` to send interrupt signal and gracefully shutdown

 ## Building the Docker Image